-Tulsa Airports Improvement Trust (TAIT) is constructing a first-class observation area for R.L.
-Jones, Jr. Airport (RVS) on 91st Street between Elwood Ave. and Elm Street.
+The first-class observation area for Tulsa Riverside Airport (RVS) is located on 91st Street between Elwood Ave. and Elm Street.
 Initially, the airport constructed a parking area with six paved parking spaces off of the southwest corner of the main runway, the single best vantage point to view aircraft taking off and landing but was not able to justify budgeting the considerable funds to purchase amenities.
 A community-wide effort to raise funds for the improvements to the observation area began in October 2009 with a golf tournament.
 The 2009 golf tournament was followed by another golf tournament in 2010 and the sale of personalized brick pavers to edge concrete areas.
-The most recent fundraising effort was the sale of taxiway lights that were recovered from Tulsa International Airport and R.L.
-Jones, Jr. Airports and rewired as desk lamps.
+The most recent fundraising effort was the sale of taxiway lights that were recovered from Tulsa International Airport and Tulsa Riverside Airports and rewired as desk lamps.
 The original taxiway light fixtures were replaced with new LED fixtures.